德州儀器 (TXN) 2024 Q1 法說會逐字稿

 Christopher Caso - MD

 • I do.
 And I guess the question is about where TI is allocating the R&D investment going forward and how that may be changing.
-Over last year, it looks like auto industrial is about 70% of your revenue, and I know that's by design.
+Over last year, it looks like auto, industrial is about 70% of your revenue, and I know that's by design.
 But you've got some segments such as comm equipment that have been down a lot more.
-As we look out over the next 2 years or so, do you think that percentage of revenue on the segments kind of stays about where it is right now?
+As we look out over the next two years or so, do you think that percentage of revenue on the segments kind of stays about where it is right now?
 Or based on the R&D investments you're making, do you think that changes substantially?

 • Dave Pahl - Head of IR & VP